MegaliIdea/Idea1/README.md

 # Idea1
 This is mi very first project.
-Its abour my learning progress.
+Its about my learning progress.